apache/trafficserver/doc/developer-guide/design-documents/reloading-plugins.en.rst

 reference counting, when continuations are destroyed, and to handle events.

-TSHttpArgs
+TSUserArgs
 ----------

-|TS| sessions and transactions provide a fixed array of void pointers that can be used by plugins
+|TS| sessions, transactions, virtual connections and globally provide a fixed array of void pointers that
-to store information.
+can be used by plugins to store information.
 To avoid collisions between plugins a plugin should first *reserve* an index in the array.

-Since :c:func:`TSHttpTxnArgIndexReserve` and :c:func:`TSHttpSsnArgIndexReserve` are meant to be called during plugin initialization we could end up "leaking" indices during plugin reload.
-Hence it is necessary to make sure only one index is allocated per "plugin identifying name", current :c:func:`TSHttpTxnArgIndexNameLookup` and :c:func:`TSHttpTxnArgIndexNameLookup` implementation assumes 1-1 index-to-name relationship as well.
+Since :c:func:`TSUserArgIndexReserve` is meant to be called during plugin initialization we could end up "leaking" indices during plugin reload.
+Hence it is necessary to make sure only one index is allocated per "plugin identifying name", current :c:func:`TSUserArgIndexNameLookup` and :c:func:`TSUserArgIndexLookup` implementation assumes 1-1 index-to-name relationship as well.

 PluginFactory